SEO Blog Post Word Count: Ideal Length for Rankings

 What is the minimum word count for SEO?

-There is no official minimum word count for SEO.
-Google doesn't have a specific threshold.
-However, 300+ words is generally considered the baseline for a page to be indexed and considered substantial.
-For competitive keywords, aim for at least 1,000-1,500 words.
+Google doesn't have an official minimum.
+Pages can rank with very few words if they satisfy intent.
+That said, 300+ words is generally considered the baseline for a page to be seen as substantial.
+For competitive keywords, you'll want at least 1,000-1,500.

 How do I know if my content is too long?